-Students of the B.E., Department of Mechanical Engineering, during the academic year 2017-2018, in the partial fulfillment of the requirement for the award of the degree of Bachelor of Engineering (Electronics Engineering) offered by the Rashtrasant Tukadoji Maharaj Nagpur University, Nagpur.
+Under the guidance of Prof. A.P.Khandiat and Prof..S.
+Mungle in recognition to the partial fulfillment of the award of the degree of Bachelor of Engineering in Electronics Engineering, from Rashtrasant Tukadoji Maharaj Nagpur University, Nagpur (2018-2019). randail